 Blepharoplasty (Upper and Lower Eyelid Surgery)

 Looking to rejuvenate your eyes and achieve a more youthful appearance?
 C.D.
-Bakala MD Inc. offers blepharoplasty services to help you achieve your desired look.
-As a board-certified plastic surgeon with extensive experience in facial plastic surgery, Dr. Bakala is committed to providing his patients with the highest quality of care and personalized attention.
-Whether you are looking for upper or lower eyelid surgery, or a combination of both, we can help you achieve a natural-looking result that enhances your overall facial appearance.
-With state-of-the-art facilities and a dedicated team, we are an ideal choice for anyone seeking exceptional blepharoplasty services in Kelowna.
+Bakala MD FRCSC Inc. has been providing blepharoplasty (eyelid surgery) in Kelowna for over 30 years and is a trusted choice to help you achieve your desired look.
+As a board-certified head and neck surgeon with extensive experience in facial plastic surgery and head and neck surgery, Dr. C. Bakala is committed to providing his patients with the highest quality of care and personalized attention.
+Whether you are looking for upper or lower eyelid surgery or a combination of both, we can help you achieve a natural-looking result that enhances your overall facial appearance.
+With state-of-the-art facilities and a dedicated team, we are an ideal choice for anyone seeking exceptional blepharoplasty (eyelid surgery) services in Kelowna.

-Dr. C. Bakala might recommend planning a simultaneous forehead lift or temple lift to correct a drooping brow, smoothen the forehead, or combine skin resurfacing to improve the fine wrinkling in the eye area.
-If you are looking for effective blepharoplasty or eyelid cosmetic surgery in Kelowna and Okanagan, contact C.D.
-Bakala MD Inc. today.
+Dr. C. Bakala might recommend planning a simultaneous forehead lift or temple lift to correct a drooping brow, smooth the forehead, or combine skin resurfacing to improve the fine wrinkling in the eye area.
+If you are looking for effective blepharoplasty (eyelid surgery) in Kelowna and the Okanagan, contact C.D.
+Bakala MD FRCSC Inc., today.

 Blepharoplasty can be performed on your upper or lower eyelids.
 Consider C.D.
-Bakala MD Inc. for the following blepharoplasty surgeries in Kelowna:
+Bakala MD FRCSC for the following blepharoplasty surgeries in Kelowna:

 - Upper blepharoplasty is a cosmetic procedure we offer at our clinic.
 It addresses common concerns such as droopy or sagging upper eyelids caused by excess skin and fat deposits, which may occur due to aging, genetics, or other factors.
 It helps restore a more youthful, refreshed appearance to the eyes, resulting in a smoother, more defined upper eyelid contour.